DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 ## Remote Grouping

-You can perform grouping remotely by handling grouping state changes, generating a request based on grouping state and sending it to a server that can return grouped data.
+You can perform remote grouping by handling grouping state changes, generating a request based on the grouping state and sending it to a server that can return grouped data.

 Grouping options are updated whenever an end-user interacts with the grouping UI.
 Handle grouping option changes using the `GroupingState` plugin's `onGroupingChange` and `onExpandedGroupsChange` events and request data from the server using the newly applied grouping options.

-For remote grouping, you should use the `CustomGrouping` plugin instead of the `IntegratedGrouping` plugin.
+Use the `CustomGrouping` plugin instead of the `IntegratedGrouping` plugin for remote grouping.

-While waiting for a response from a server, there is a timeframe where the grouping state does not match the data available to the `Grid` in its `rows` property.
-To avoid any issues, temporarily assign the `grouping` and `expandedGroups` state fields' "old" values to the properties with the same names in the `GroupingState` plugin.
-The result is that the `Grid` does not yet see the configuration change.
+While waiting for a response from a server, there is a moment when the grouping state does not match the data in the `Grid`'s `rows` property.
+To avoid issues, temporarily assign the `grouping` and `expandedGroups` state fields' "old" values to the properties with the same names in the `GroupingState` plugin.
+This means configuration changes are not applied to the `Grid` immediately.
 Once the grouped data is received from the server, pass it to the `Grid` component's `rows` property and reset the `CustomGrouping` plugin's `grouping` and `expandedGroups` property values (set them to `null`).
-At this point, the `Grid` becomes aware of the change to its grouping configuration, and it receives the updated data set at the same time.
+At this point, the `Grid` simultaneously applies the changes to its grouping configuration and receives the updated data set.

-The following example demonstrates remote grouping with local expanding/collapsing, as well as the approach outlined in the previous paragraph:
+The following example demonstrates remote grouping with local expanding/collapsing, as well as the approach described in the previous paragraph:

 .embedded-demo(grid-grouping/remote-grouping-with-local-expanding)